-• Executive Officers and Directors of Vertecon Will Own up to 8% of Perficient, after giving effect to the Javelin merger (page [])
+• Executive Officers and Directors of Vertecon Will Own up to 8% of Perficient, after giving effect to the Javelin merger of 34,570 Perficient options after the acquisition.

-As a group, Vertecon executive officers and directors owned 6,379,870 Vertecon shares (43%) and 250,000 Vertecon options, which will be converted into up to 882,211 Perficient shares and a maximum of 34,570 Perficient options after the acquisition.
 In addition Perficient has entered into two year employment agreements with Jeff Davis and Tim Thompson, who are officers of Vertecon, and severance arrangements with Dan Sills and Charles Windsor who are officers and directors of Vertecon, who will receive five months and eight months of severance, respectively.
 Vertecon does not have any class of securities that is traded publicly.